PyCQA/redbaron/docs/other.rst

 A helper method that allow you to do the equivalent of the :file:`.find()` method but in the chain of the parents of the node.
 This is the equivalent of
 doing: :file:`while node has a parent: if node.parent match query: return node.parent, else: node = node.parent`.
-It returns :file:`None` if not parent match the query.
+It returns :file:`None` if no parent match the query.

 .. ipython:: python